 According to Article 243b(4)(b), PSPs shall report the payment data per Member State where they provide for payment services.
 Thus, the registered office or the head office will report to the home Member State.
 A branch or an agent will provide information to the host Member State(s).
-PSPs should follow their payment license to determine where they provide services.
+PSPs should follow the actual use of their payment license to determine where they provide services.